Emad-H/Physical-Verification-using-SKY130/README.md

 ### Netgen Matching Algorithm

 The way the core netgen algorithm works is in iterations.
 In the first iteration, netgen creates 2 lists, one with all devices in both netlists (and/or subcircuits if any), and one with all nets from both netlists.
 These lists are called partitions, though nothing has been partitioned yet on the first iteration.
 Next, each device in the device list gets assigned a number, which is the hash of the dvice name.
 Each of the device's pins get assigned a number, which is a hash of the pin name.
-It is necessary to ensure that devices and pins in one netlist which are supposed to be the same as devics and pins in the other netlist have the same hash number.
+It is necessary to ensure that devices and pins in one netlist which are supposed to be the same as devices and pins in the other netlist have the same hash number.
 Which means lowest level devices in both netlists must have the same device and pin names.

 Next, netgen runs through all of the nets in the list of nets, and assigns them a hash number that is based on a combination of the hash numbers assigned to each of the pins that the net is connected to.
 So, all nets that are connected to the same pins of the same devices, get the same hash number.